pr4aveen/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

+### Adding Tasks to Projects
+Since projects and tasks contain very similar fields, we have chosen to implement an abstract class, `TrackedItem` with these fields, and have both `Project` and `Task` extend from it.
+We then have each `Project` contain a list of `Task` that can be accessed.
+This is illustrated in the class diagram below:

+//Image here//

+This allows us to reduce code duplication, and allows us to handle both projects and task in a more general, abstract way.
+For example, the same `start`/`stop` command classes can be used for both projects and tasks by implementing them using `TrackedItem`.

+#### Alternate Implementation: Projects in Projects
+Instead of have seperate `Project` and `Task` classes, we can model the concept by having each `Project` object contain more `Project` objects, as illustrated in the class diagram below:

+//Image here//

+We ultimately chose not to use this implementation because we expect `Project` and `Task` to be further differentiated in the future.
+Our chosen implementation will allow us to modify and extend the functionality of `Project` and `Task` seperately.

+#### Alternate Implementation: Using predicates to filter Tasks and Projects
+Another implementation we considered was to add all `Project` and `Task` objects the same `UniqueProjectsList`.
+The UI will only display projects when it is in the project view and tasks when it is in the tasks view.
+This will be done by modifying the predicates used on the `filteredTrackedItems` list in `ModelManager`.
+Other commands such as `Find` will modify the predicate similarly.

+We rejected this implementation as we felt that it would be difficult to write more rigorous tests compared to our chosen implementation.
+The chosen implementation can reuse a lot of the tests that are already present in the codebase.
+This was an important consideration for us due to the time constraints we are presented with.

 ### Immutability
-`Projects`, `Timers`, and `WorkDurations` are immutable.
+`Projects`, `Tasks`, `Timers`, and `WorkDurations` are immutable.
 This means that anytime a project's details are changed, a new object is created with the new details, and the model is updated with the new object.

 Notable examples include:
-* Starting/Stopping a Timer: A new object is created with the updated timerWrapper state and durations,
+* Starting/Stopping a Timer: A new object is created with the updated timer state and durations,
-* Editing a Project: A new object is created with the new project's details, with the same timerWrapper and durations recorded.
+* Editing a Project: A new object is created with the new project's details, with the same timer and durations recorded.

-Below is an example of what happens when a project's timerWrapper is stopped:
+Below is an example of what happens when a project's timer is stopped:

 ![StopTimerSequenceDiagram](images/StopTimerSequenceDiagram.png)

-In this case, since the project's timerWrapper is being changed, new `TimerWrapper`, `WorkDuration`, `UniqueDurationList` objects are created, which are then used to create a new `Project`, which is subsequently used to replace the old `Project` in the model.
+In this case, since the project's timer is being changed, new `TimerWrapper`, `WorkDuration`, `UniqueDurationList` objects are created, which are then used to create a new `Project`, which is subsequently used to replace the old `Project` in the model.